tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 **M:** Nope.
 And I'm too fried right now to even think about it.
 Let's talk about it tomorrow morning.

-*Mercutio and Capulet exit stage right*
+*Mercutio and Tybalt exit stage right*